kormang/kormang.github.io/about.markdown

 ### Senior Software Engineer

-With over 10 years of experience in software development, learned to be pragmatic and have a product mindset.
+With over 10 years of experience in wide spectrum of technologies.
+Professional and pragmatic.
 Passionate about AI.

 Skilled in C++, C, Python, JavaScript.
 <3 Linux.